How Prediction Markets Work

 Resolution Logic

-- If BTC is at or above the threshold price → outcome is YES
+- If the condition is met (price above threshold, team wins, rain recorded, etc.) → outcome is YES

-- If BTC is below the threshold price → outcome is NO
+- If the condition is not met → outcome is NO

 - Resolution is fully automated — no manual intervention